joshwh11/pi_project/README.md

 }
 ```

    Note: The "committer" values will be your information linked to your GitHub account.
-The "content" value is the number 1 in Base64 code.
-The sha value should be
+The "content" value is the number 1 in Base64 code (Another request template
+   should be made with the same parameters, but replace MQ== with MA== for 0 in Base64.
+This will turn off the light.).
+The sha value should be the unique SHA
-   the unique SHA identifier given to your syntheticHealth.txt file.
+   identifier given to your syntheticHealth.txt file.
 This changes sometimes, but you can run the getSHA.py script provided in this repo to find it.
-   Save and test this HTTP Request Template.
+Save and test
+   this HTTP Request Template.

 9. To update the LED pins, the RPi will be continuously running the checkHealth.py application as AppDynamics updates the syntheticHealth.txt file via policy
    triggers.
 On your RPi, navigate to pi_project and run checkHealth.py via: